fitzryland/Extend-Grid/README.md

 * pretty up example page
 * media queries that go with each layout.
 * IE8 layout fallback with something like .ie8 & { @content; }
+* need left and right margin to allow for column spacing. aka column shift